World Internet Conference: 2nd World Internet Conference

 In December 2015, Fadi Chehadé announced that, after he leaves his post as ICANN CEO in March 2016, he will become co-chair of a newly formed advisory committee to the World Internet Conference.
 The first meeting of the committee will take place in mid 2016.

+3rd World Internet Conference

+The 3rd World Internet Conference occurred from November 16 to 18, 2016, under the theme "Innovation-driven Internet Development for the Benefit of All - Building a Community of Common Future in Cyberspace."
+Former Australian prime minister Bob Hawke, participated in the conference.

 4th World Internet Conference

 In December 2017, the 4th annual conference was held in China.
 Apple Inc.'s Tim Cook and Google's Sundar Pichai made their first appearances at Wuzhen Summit.
-A Qualcomm director gave a keynote speech about advances of 5g and AI.
-Bob Kahn, known as one of the fathers of the Internet, addresses the opening ceremony.
+Pu Meng, Chairman of Qualcomm China, gave a keynote speech about advances of 5G and AI.

 5th World Internet Conference

 In November 2018, Xinhua's World first artificial intelligence (AI) anchor makes debut at the 5th annual conference that opens in China.